lz4/lz4/doc/lz4_Frame_format.md

 The value is the second byte of `xxh32()` : ` (xxh32()>>8) & 0xFF `
 using zero as a seed, and the full Frame Descriptor as an input (including optional fields when they are present).
-A wrong checksum indicates an error in the descriptor.
+A wrong checksum indicates that the descriptor is erroneous.
-Header checksum is informational and can be skipped.

 Data Blocks